PlayfulLearning/School1/README.md

 * [Data (Google Drive)](https://drive.google.com/drive/folders/1Q93uWY06GB0Hlg8kT3HfqQGiKK60VgR_?usp=sharing)

 ## How to Add a Theme ##
-1. Open the `themes` spreadsheets and add a row to it with a new theme information
+1. Open the `themes` spreadsheets and add a row to it with a new hackathon information
-2. Open the `Submission Form` and add an option with your theme name to the first question
+2. Open the `Submission Form` and add your hackathon name to the list of the first question
 * Make sure that the name is the same to what you use in `themes`

 ## How to Submit a Project ##